RAU

 Short description

-The aim is to theoretically identify the influencing variables on abrasion quantities throughout the service life of the tire such as climate, road surface, speed, acceleration, braking behaviour, vehicle class and weight.
-The Department of System Dynamics and Friction Physics will conduct wear experiments and examine the resulting particles microscopically to generate reference points for theoretical analysis.
+The aim was to theoretically identify the influencing variables on abrasion quantities throughout the service life of the tire such as climate, road surface, speed, acceleration, braking behaviour, vehicle class and weight.
+The Department of System Dynamics and Friction Physics conducted wear experiments and examined the resulting particles microscopically to generate reference points for theoretical analysis.

 WP 2.3 Laboratory abrasion test stand